PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-11 09:10:58
+Last updated: 2024-04-11 09:11:35
-Random Quote: Well, I think that... when you have a connection with someone, it never really goes away, you know? - Alex Vause
+Random Quote: I stayed up all night wondering where the sun went.
+Then it dawned on me. - Will Livingston